InTEGr8or/phi-fi/content/books/fiction/the-deep-dark-descending.md

 Eskens plants the voice of conscience in Max's head as his father's girlfriend, someone he hasn't seen or thought of in many years, but whose voice comes now unbidden to question and ask him to clarify his plans, but Max does take her unexpected interference to be a voice from beyond guiding him infalibly towards the light, like some inspiration of _given_ understanding (something we discuss at length in the _Superpowers_ podcast).

 Max remembers Nancy and reflects upon why he trusted her when he was a child and she was an adult, and why he trusted her compared to other adults at the time, but he carefully and respectfully translates her ethical teachings, her voice, into his adult life.

+## Justice is Practical

+Justice is not always easy or simple.
+But it is practical.
+The books makes the case that Max's act of vengance fulfilled a deficiency in his understanding of how society and life among others works.

 > "Will I ever see you again?"
 > "I don't know."
 I'm pretty sure I'm lying to her.